-A. Take MainF and fold it hot dog style with the wrong sides touching.
-Using the iron, flatten the fold along the bottom.
-Flipping the fabric inside out, sew along the two ends of the fabric, leaving the top open.
-After sewing the ends closed, flip the fabric right side out again.
-Iron the ends flat.
+A. Take MainF and fold it lengthwise (forming a long rectangular shape) with the pattern sides touching.
+Sew along the two short ends of the fabric, leaving the top long end open.
+After sewing the short ends closed, flip the fabric right side out again.
+Iron the MainF flat.

-B. Take the closed end of MainF and create an 1 1/2 inch flap.
+B. Take the folded end (bottom) of MainF and fold up to create an 1 1/2 inch flap.
 Iron the fold.

-C. Create an overlap with the two ends of about 2 1/2 inches.
+C. Create an overlap with the two short ends of about 2 1/2 inches to form a tube.
 Sew both ends down.

 E. This is the trickiest part.
-When you get to the flat portion of the fabric, pin the middle of TopF to the middle of thick portion of MainF.
-Flag the extra fabric and sew this extra portion down.
+TopF is slightly bigger than the tube.
+When you get to the flat portion of TopF, pin the middle of TopF to the middle of thick portion of MainF.
+Fold the extra fabric on each side as even as possible and sew this extra portion down.
 If confused, please refer to the pictures.
 I tried to provide as much help as possible.

 F. Sew MainF and TopF together leaving an 1/4 seam along the edge.